ettec/open-trading-platform/README.md

 ## Open Trading Platform

-An open source highly scalable platform for building cross asset execution orientated trading applications that can be easily deployed on-prem or in the cloud.
+An open source highly scaleable platform for building cross asset execution orientated trading applications that can be easily deployed on-prem or in the cloud.

 ### Table of contents
 1. [synopsis](#synopsis)